 You can use groups in two different ways in Sell:

-- Group by information – to group information so you can segment/report on a particular object (a sales rep for example).
+- Group by information – this group type allows you to segment and report on a particular object (a sales rep for example)

 - Lead